iamkarthiksb/android_device_yulong_CP3600I/README.md

-Device tree for Nubia Z11mini
+Device tree for Coolpad Note5(CP3600I) BY KARTHIK SB